budget

 $ convox budget set myapp --monthly-cap 500 --at-cap-action auto-shutdown

-Updates that touch only --pricing-adjustment are not gated; the pricing multiplier modifies the displayed model output and does not require the accumulator.
-See Cost tracking prerequisite for the full rationale and AWS-only-functional scope.
+Updates that touch only --pricing-adjustment are not gated.
+See Cost tracking prerequisite for the full rationale and supported-provider scope.
 Recovery operations (budget clear, budget reset) remain available regardless of cost-tracking state.

 budget clear